skwan/AzureAD-Node-Sample/README.md

-#Windows Azure Active Directory SDK for node.js
+#Azure Active Directory SDK for node.js

-This Node.js package will give you with a quick and easy way to set up your first app that's integrated with Windows Azure Active Directory.
+This Node.js package will give you with a quick and easy way to set up your first app that's integrated with Azure Active Directory.
 The sample apps included in download are designed to run on any platform.
 It also provides libraries so you can build your own node.js applications using Passport.js.

-Start with either the WS-Federation or SAML-P passport.js strategy, and then access the Windows Azure Active Directory Graph API.
+Start with either the WS-Federation or SAML 2.0 passport.js strategy, and then access the  Azure Active Directory Graph API.
 By the end of these walkthroughs, you should be able to build a running HTTP server with the following features:

-* WebSSO using WS-Federation or SAML-P
+* WebSSO using WS-Federation or SAML 2.0
-* Graph API query capabiltiy using OpenAuth 2.0
+* Graph API query capabiltiy using OAuth 2.0

 [Refer to our Wiki](https://github.com/MSOpenTech/AzureAD-Node-Sample/wiki) for detailed walkthroughs on how to use this package.